foxglove/docs/docs/12-foxglove-agent/2-manage-data.md

 ---
 title: Manage data
-description: Start processing data with your Foxglove Agent
+description: Start processing data recordings with your Foxglove Agent.
 ---

 import AccountRequiredHeader from "../../src/components/docs/icons/AccountRequiredHeader";

 <AccountRequiredHeader badgeText="Requires Enterprise plan" />

-Start processing data with your Foxglove Agent.
+Start processing data recordings with your Foxglove Agent.

-All recordings should be placed in a directory identified by the `STORAGE_ROOT` configuration setting in `/etc/foxglove/agent/envfile`.
+### Set up directory

+Configure the `STORAGE_ROOT` setting in `/etc/foxglove/agent/envfile` with the directory you want to monitor for newly recorded data files.

 ### Import to cloud